 Please note too that the requirement stated on the Fellrunner website for all team members to have run a category A race is not applicable this year.

 The Relay Championship is a senior event and is designed primarily for senior runners, but we also want to encourage future stars who are reaching the end of their journey as junior runners.
 To that end, we are delighted to confirm that relay legs one and four have been judged suitable for junior runners aged 16 or over.
 Runners who are under the age of 18 but aged 16 or over on the day of the Relay Championship will be eligible to run in legs one and four, (but not legs two or three).

 Travel and parking

-We referred above to the special parking and transport arrangements we have organised for the event.
+While you are visiting this page, could we please remind you about the special parking and transport arrangements we have organised for the event.
 These are an integral part of us getting permission to take hundreds of runners into an exceptionally sensitive area of moorland.
-It is vital to the success of the relays that all teams familiarise themselves with the arrangements in good time, i.e. now, when you are thinking about getting your entries in.
+It is vital to the success of the relays that all teams familiarise themselves with the arrangements in good time, i.e. now if you have not done so already.

 Please, if you have not done so already, click through to the ‘Parking and Arrival’ page on this website, and read the guidance we have posted there.
 Thank you.
 To save you scrolling back to the top of the page, here’s the link: Parking and Arrival page

 You can edit or check your Relays entries here…

 - Please click here if you need to edit your entry or entries